Accurex/CropMS/README.md

 # CropMS :herb: <sub><sup> Modular, affordable, and internet-connected crop &amp; greenhouse monitoring system. </sup></sub>

-Basically this is a device I made using a NodeMCU ESP-32S to actively monitor the stats which can affect crop development.
-To keep it affordable for hobbyists, I designed it to be consist of different modules, so that one can purchase only the modules he/she considers important.
+This is a device I made using a NodeMCU ESP-32S to actively monitor the stats which can affect crop development.
+To keep it affordable for hobbyists, I designed it to be consist of different modules so that one can purchase only the modules he/she considers important.
 Currently, the overall cost of the system including each sensor is about $30.

 Things that system logs are as the following:
 * Air temperature